AKSW/bike/README.md

   - A table containing the performance of your approach in comparision with the baseline;
   - A link to an open repository containing the code used for training and all the necessary resources including files and pre-trained models to replicate the results;
   - Title, Authors and respective affiliations;
-  - To facilitate your result submission, we prepared a tempalte: https://www.overleaf.com/read/zcbppmhfkbpd
+  - To facilitate your result submission, we prepared a template: https://www.overleaf.com/read/zcbppmhfkbpd

 # Paper